sass/sass/proposal/package-importer.d.ts.md

 Vite is currently using the Legacy JS API, and has an [open issue] to update to the modern API.
-They also do not expose Sass options to the user, so would need to enable the `useNodePkgImporter` on their behalf or expose some configuration.
+They also do not expose Sass options to the user, so would need to enable the `pkgImporter` on their behalf or expose some configuration.

 [open issue]: https://github.com/vitejs/vite/issues/7116